su2code/su2code.github.io/_tutorials/compressible_flow/Unsteady_NACA0012.md

 Two boundary conditions are employed: the Navier-Stokes adiabatic wall condition on the wing surface and the far-field characteristic-based condition on the far-field marker.

 ![Airfoil Farfield view](../../Unsteady_NACA0012/images/airfoil_big.png)
-Figure (2): Far-field view of the computational mesh.
+Figure (2): Far-field view of the computational domain.

 ![Airfoil Close-up view](../../Unsteady_NACA0012/images/airfoil.png)
 Figure (3): Close-up view of the airfoil surface and the aerodynamic coefficients.